davidliuk/blog/src/apply/test/TOEFL/SPEAKING/独立题/README.md

 For students, study is always the top priority.
 - For students, study is always the top priority.
 - Time is very precious for students.
+Personally speaking, I prefer XXX, just because XXX saves me a lot of time/is a waste of time.
+You know, I'm a senior student and I major in Software Engineer.
+I have tons of work to do everyday like taking class, writing paper, tracing and dealing with my data, and preparing for the courses for the next day.
+I spent most of my time in classrooms and library everyday, and also I have to do some internships in my spare time.
+So I don't have any time to waste.

+You know, I am a senior student and I major in Software Engineer.
+I have tons of work to do everyday.
+I constantly feel the pressure of taking classes, writing papers, juggling part time job and so on.

 As a university student, I constantly feel the pressure of taking classes, writing papers, juggling part time job and so on.